holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_shell_basics/shell_worksheet.md

-# Shell Worksheet
+# Command Line Worksheet

-This worksheet will test your ability to use various basic commands in shell as well as your ability to move around the file system.
-The sheet involves two main
-parts: preparation and execution.
+This worksheet will test your ability to use various basic command line commands as well as your ability to move around the file system.
+The sheet involves two main parts: preparation and execution.

 # Preparation

 ## 1. Knowledge Transfer

-Watch the following video that explains a bunch (but by no means all) shell
+Watch the following video that explains a bunch (but by no means all) of the
 commands: https://youtu.be/gd7BXuUQ91w .
   - Watch the portions talking about `ls` -> `clear`
     - Look in "About Video" to find links to jump to the right part of the video